 All applicants who are invited to the live audition must have an up-to-date passport and be able to travel to London for the final callback, should they be invited.

-A small number of applicants from the interview round on February 4 will be invited for a final callback on March 20 in Santa Barbara, California.
+A small number of applicants from the Live Audition round at Colburn will be invited for a final callback on March 16, 2020 in London.
 Finalists will conduct the Philharmonia Orchestra in rehearsal.
 Repertoire for the callbacks will consist of Beethoven’s Symphony No. 1 and Stravinsky’s Concerto in D for String Orchestra.
 Financial assistance will be provided to these finalists in order to defray some of the travel costs.